Messer Group: Products

 Messer produces and supplies a range of gases, including oxygen, nitrogen, argon, carbon dioxide, hydrogen, helium, shielding gases for welding, specialty gases, medical gases, food gases, and various gas mixtures.

 The products are used in industries such as environmental protection, pharma, medicine, food and beverage, steel and metal, cutting and welding, 3D printing, construction, science and research.

 Under the name of ZeCarb, Messer offers services for decarbonization projects.
 These services target industries with high emission levels and are designed to reduce the carbon dioxide emissions of its customers.

+Incidents

+On January 28, 2021, a Messer liquid nitrogen freezer installed at a poultry processing plant in Gainesville, Georgia released nitrogen gas and killed six people and seriously injured three others.
+Although redundant systems were ostensibly in place to prevent such a release, these systems had a single point of failure in the freezer's so-called bubbler tube.

 Research

 In its competence centers, Messer Group develops application technologies for the use of gases in various industrial sectors, in food technology, medicine, as well as research and science.
 These centers are located, among other places, in Germany, Austria, Hungary, and China.

 In the field of green hydrogen technology for industrial and mobility applications, Messer entered a cooperation with Siemens Energy in 2021.